 If your supervisor or another Employer representative requests a meeting

 You can ask a Workplace Representative to accompany you at a meeting with your supervisor or an Employer representative if the meeting is for any of the following reasons:

-- for a formal counselling session regarding unsatisfactory performance or behaviour (following the implementation of a development or performance management plan);
+for a formal counselling session regarding unsatisfactory performance or behaviour (following the implementation of a development or performance management plan);

 If the Employer requests a meeting about an issue that is not related to any of the reasons above, but you think it would be beneficial to have AMAPCEO representation with you, you can request that a Workplace Representative accompany you.
 While this is not an entitlement under your Collective Agreement, the Employer may agree to your request.
 If they do not agree, you may still speak with a Workplace Representative ahead of your meeting for their advice.